Topics on this page:

 Many form letters that landlords use are curt, poorly written, and cause unnecessary resentment.
 Landlords claim they are too busy to do otherwise, but the complications arising from this approach may cause greater problems.
 With a little thought, a form letter could say the same thing but in a way to minimize resentment.

 The landlord should present the tenant with a fair and reasonable lease, in compliance with Maryland law.
 The lease should be concisely written, in easy-to-understand language, and should clearly outline the responsibilities of tenant and landlord.
-Landlord should take time to go over the lease with the tenant to make sure he understands it.
-Landlord should give a copy of the lease to the prospective tenant, in order that he may study it at leisure; and should give tenant a signed copy at time of signing or soon thereafter.
+Landlord should take time to go over the lease with the tenant so all parties understand what they are agreeing to.
+Landlord should give a copy of the lease to the prospective tenant prior to signing so the tenant can review without pressure.
+After signing, all parties should keep a signed copy of the lease.

 The landlord should give to each tenant a written copy of any "rules and regulations" in addition to the lease.
 The rules should be reasonable.
 It is acknowledged that some rules are more important than others are, and that certain situations call for waiving of the rules.
 For example, management may insert a "no pet" rule but allow those who already have pets to keep them.